nginxinc/nginx-gateway-fabric/docs/developer/go-style-guide.md

 - **Avoid buffered channels**:  Use unbuffered channels unless there is a very good reason for using a buffered channel.
   Unbuffered channels provide strong synchronization guarantees.
 Buffered channels are asynchronous and will not block unless the channel is full.
 Buffered channels can also be slower than unbuffered channels.
-- **Protect maps and slices**: Maps and slices cannot be accessed concurrently without locking.
+- **Protect maps and slices**: Maps and slices cannot be accessed concurrently (when at least one goroutine is writing) without locking.
 Doing so can lead to data races.
 - **Never copy sync types**: see [above section](#do-not-copy-sync-entities).
 - **Choose primitives or channels based on use case**: In general, the Go language writers tell us to prefer channels